openworm/owmeta/docs/contexts.rst

 the main usage.
 Beyond that, we need a way to share statements.
 Contexts have identifiers by which we can naturally refer to contexts from other contexts.

-POW need a way to represent contexts with the existing statement form.
+POW needs a way to represent contexts with the existing statement form.
 Other alternatives were considered, such as using Python's context managers, but I (Mark) also wanted a way to put statements in a context that could also be carried with the subject of the statement.
 Using the `wrapt <wrapt_>`_